mkiziltay/BottomNavigationBar/README.md

 # Bottom Navigation Bar
 Bottom Navigation Bar with listener methods.
-Fragmet pages not attached but can be attach under listener methods.
+Fragmet pages not attached but can be attach inside of listener methods.

 * min sdk version : API 26
 * target sdk version : API 31